EstimatedEst. Read Time: 11 minutes

 To be sure, the first thing we need to do is identify what is truly causing your low back pain.
 I’m going to teach you how below.

-But for my money, I’m willing to bet that the gluteus medius could be the real cause of your back pain.
+But for my money, I’m willing to bet that the gluteus medius could be the real cause of your back pain symptoms.

 The glute medius is sandwiched between the glute maximus and minimus – It’s actually underneath the glute maximus.